Azure/azure-sdk-for-go/sdk/messaging/eventgrid/aznamespaces/README.md

-# Azure Event Grid Client Module for Go
+# Azure Event Grid Namespaces Client Module for Go

 [Azure Event Grid](https://learn.microsoft.com/azure/event-grid/overview) is a highly scalable, fully managed Pub Sub message distribution service that offers flexible message consumption patterns.
 For more information about Event Grid see: [link](https://learn.microsoft.com/azure/event-grid/overview).

 This client module allows you to publish events and receive events using the [Pull delivery](https://learn.microsoft.com/azure/event-grid/pull-delivery-overview) API.

-> NOTE: This client does not work with Event Grid topics.
+> NOTE: This client does not work with Event Grid Basic.
 Use the [publisher.Client][godoc_publisher_client] in the `publisher` sub-package instead.

 Key links:
 - [Source code][source]